thanpolas/thanpolas.github.com/_posts/nodejs/2020-04-04-Introducing-Logality-the-JSON-schema-logger.md

 These are very challenging problems, to the point where no practical solution exists.
 Until today that is, as Logality introduces piping.
 You can pipe one Logality instance into another and have all the middleware functions handle the piped logality's log messages.

 This is huge as it enables your application to granularly control how much information is logged from the libraries you are using.
-And at the same time have your third-party libraries log in the exact same format-schema that your entire infrastructure is logging, isn't that great?
+And at the same time have your third-party libraries log in the exact same format-schema that your entire infrastructure is logging.
+Isn't that great?

 Piping happens simply by providing the child Logality instance to the parent's `pipe()` method: